aolasuwang/jQueryPluginPatterns/readme.md

 ----------------------------
 This is a collection of some great jQuery pluin templates which can help the developers to create their own jQuery plugins quickly.

-I prefer to use the first one, but all of them can help me to understanding jQuery plugin mechanism well.
+I prefer to use the first one (jquery.boilerplate.js), but all of them can help me to understanding jQuery plugin mechanism well.

 Notes about jQuery plugin development
 -------------------------------------